-There are generally two main reasons towns resort to Community Power: first to reduce rates and second to use more renewable energy options.
+There are generally two main reasons towns resort to Community Power: first to reduce rates and second to have more renewable energy options available.

 Typically a town would have a plan that has multiple options to choose from including an option to "opt out" of Community Power.

 Even though it may not save a lot of money, Community Power gives a community more control over sourcing and can give consumers the opportunity to choose renewable energy.

 While renewal energy sources maybe a bit more expensive at first, it is NOT because it is not available it is because the demand is so high!

 There are a two brokers or services that Mason is considering for assistance with Community Power:

 Must read for Community Power - NH consumer advocate urges scrutiny of three towns' community power programs